f3mlat/DataTalks/02-workflow-orchestration/homework2.md

 ## Question 4
-Executed the flow in [here](./flows/02_postgres_taxi_scheduled.yaml) for Yellow taxi and configuring the backfill extensions in the Trigger tab.
+Executed the flow in [here](./flows/02_postgres_taxi_scheduled.yaml) for Green taxi and configuring the backfill extensions in the Trigger tab.

 This is shown in the image below